-New York Times Bestselling author Jon Acuff joins Ray to discuss his unique belief in the power of humor in communication, the importance of adding fun to a goal, and the 3 circles he examines when contemplating a new project.
+New York Times Bestselling author Jon Acuff discusses his unique belief in the power of humor in communication, the importance of adding fun to a goal, and the 3 circles he examines when contemplating a new project.
 Jon will be a keynote speaker at the 2019 Truth At Work Conference on November 8th, 2019.

 Jon Acuff is the New York Times Bestselling author of six books, including his most recent Wall Street Journal #1 Bestseller, Finish: Give Yourself the Gift of Done.